Latest Blog Posts

 Reading Time: 15 minutes

 Fall is here, at least on the calendar.
 It used to be that people would stop wearing lightweight, sleeveless tops and lightweight pants in the fall.
 With climate change, more people are wearing most of their clothes year-round.
 They add a sweater or a pant liner to lightweight clothes for the fall.
-There will be some clothes you won’t wear in the colder weather because of the colour or pattern on the cloth.
+There will be some clothes you won’t wear in the colder weather because of the colour or pattern of the clothes.
 Besides, it is fun to change up your clothing and feel like you have a new wardrobe without spending time or money shopping.
 You will learn many ways to declutter your clothing and 4 ways to organize your wardrobe.

 Start wearing outfits for the last time this season